oils-for-unix/oils/doc/what-is-oil.md

   rewrites on Zulip.
 - Posts tagged #[oil-language][]
   - Particularly two posts on [Translating Shell to Oil][osh-to-oil].
-(As noted in the last post, the project is no longer focuse don translation.)
+(As noted in the last post, the project is no longer focused on translation.)
   - arrays I did sigils
 - [2019 FAQ][faq-what-happened]
 - Implementing the Oil Expression language (wkki)